oopsmonk/documentation/compass/0.1/how-to-guides/set-up-a-private-tangle.md

 4. Press **Ctrl** + **C** in the command-line interface.
 IRI will continue to run in the background.

 :::danger:Important
-If the IRI node to which Compass is connected becomes compromised, an attacker could manipulate Compass to receive favorable treatment.
+If the node to which Compass is connected becomes compromised, an attacker could manipulate Compass to receive favorable treatment.
 Possible scenarios include the following:
 - Return tip transactions that prioritize the attackers transactions over the regular tip selection algorithm.
-- Return tip transactions that conflict with the ledger state (double spend IOTA tokens) causing Compass to send an inconsistent milestone.
+- Return tip transactions that lead to double spends, causing Compass to send an inconsistent milestone.
 IRI nodes will not accept this milestone and no more transactions will be confirmed.
 - Stop propagating milestone transactions to the rest of the network, causing no more transactions to be confirmed.
 :::